 In 2016/17 the Trust received in excess of 10,000 patient comments, more than 90 per cent of which were positive.
 In the monthly Friends and Family Test, an average of 96 per cent of patients said they would recommend our hospitals for treatment.
 Negative feedback is uncommon, but plays a valuable role in identifying where improvements can be made.

 During this year, the Trust scored well in the national inpatient survey, national young people’s survey and national cancer survey.
 Highlights include:

 - 99 per cent of inpatients described their ward or room as being clean

-- 95 per cent said they always had enough privacy when being examined or treated.
+- 96 per cent said they had enough privacy and dignity when being examined